Olive Lewin: Death

-"I asked her to take up the assignment of collecting the folk music that was not yet recorded so as to complete the inventory of our musical soul," said Seaga.
-"She set about the task with a fervent mission.
+Lewin died in a Kingston hospital on 10 April 2013, aged 85.
+She was surivived by two grandchildren and her daughter, Major Joanna Lewin, the first female helicopter pilot in the Jamaican Defense Force.
+She was given a State funeral at the University Chapel in St Andrew on Saturday, 27 August 2013.
+Her body was interred in the churchyard of the St James Anglican Church in Hayes, Clarendon.
+A report of Edward Seaga's tribute to her was reproduced in Jamaica Obsrver as follows:'I asked her to take up the assignment of collecting the folk music that was not yet recorded so as to complete the inventory of our musical soul,' said Seaga.
+'She set about the task with a fervent mission.
 Every parish was her stomping ground.
 After several years of compiling a rich collection, she completed that phase of her mission.
-The next phase was the performance of the music, to open the door wider to this cultural wonderland."
+The next phase was the performance of the music, to open the door wider to this cultural wonderland.

-"I wish, [and] I could feel it in my heart, that she was fully recognized in her own life," said Seaga, breaking into tears as his wife Carla moved to comfort him at the podium.

-"She goes to her grave only partly covered in the glory she deserves.
+'I wish, [and] I could feel it in my heart, that she was fully recognized in her own life,' said Seaga, breaking into tears as his wife Carla moved to comfort him at the podium.
+'She goes to her grave only partly covered in the glory she deserves.

-"But God knows this woman of grace, this missionary of our music, this cultural ambassador was a heavenly icon, and he will do the rest to grace her soul as she deserves," Seaga continued, bidding condolence to Lewin's family.

-In October 2013 Lewin was posthumously awarded the Order of Merit by the Jamaican government.
+'But God knows this woman of grace, this missionary of our music, this cultural ambassador was a heavenly icon, and he will do the rest to grace her soul as she deserves'.In October 2013 Lewin was posthumously awarded the Order of Merit by the Jamaican government.

 Legacy

-Olive Lewin Heritage Foundation was dedicated to Dr. Olive Lewin on Saturday, 31 May 2014, starting at 4:30 p.m., at The Steele Auditorium, Nova Southeastern University, Law Center, located at 3200 South University Drive in Davie, Florida.
-It was launched by Edward Seaga, former Prime Minister, who had worked extensively in the preservation of Jamaican folk culture, with Olive Lewin.
 Between 1951 and 1965, Olive Lewin taught at the Mico Teacher Training College, where highly regarded cultural roots reggae artists such as Milton Henry, Augustus Pablo and Horace Andy learned their crafts and later paid their regards to Olive Lewin for her profound influence on their careers and understanding of music.

+In 2014, Nova Southeastern University's Olive Lewin Heritage Foundation was dedicated to Lewin, launched by Seaga.